jfroehlich/eleventy-plugin-component-tag/README.md

 - Tested with eleventy 2.0.0 but should work with 1.0, too.
 - Should have at least nodejs v17.
+- And you should be using nunjucks since it's a nunjucks tag …

 ```bash
 npm install --save-dev eleventy-plugin-component-tag